 One hundred years in the Alpine Garden: June 2008 (above, left) and June 1908 (above, right)

 Carl remembers that "there were very extensive records of the gardens prepared by Josslyn Gore Booth from the heyday of Lissadell.
 However, when I actually visited the garden I was overwhelmed by the enormity of the task that lay ahead.The gardens at Lissadell House had been unattended since the 1950s.
 The first to be brought back into cultivation was the 2.2 acre vegetable garden which is ably managed by head gardener Dermot Carey, and this garden is well worth visiting.I decided to take on the Alpine Garden project and in consultation with Brian Wood of Murphy and Wood Garden Centre, a list of plants was chosen that would in short order provide good ground cover.
 The revêtment beds at the top of the garden had originally been planted with alpines but a decision was made to plant them with shrub roses inter-planted with Russian sage (Perovskia), catmint (Nepeta) and Lavender.
 During the summer months further plantings of shrubs and herbaceous were made.
 Throughout this project the energy and on-going enthusiasm and commitment of Eddie Walsh his wife Constance Cassidy and Isobel Cassidy has been phenomenal.
-Rachael O'Sullivan, a former student of the Dublin School of Horticulture, started working at Lissadell in the beginning of April 2007 where she is gardener in charge of the alpine garden with Pat Curneen.
-Over the next few years it is intended to build up an outstanding collection of alpine plants.
+Rachael O'Sullivan, a former student of the Dublin School of Horticulture, started working at Lissadell in the beginning of April 2007 where she worked in the alpine garden with Pat Curneen.

 A particular feature of this garden is a series of linked 18th century ponds (above, left), over six feet in depth, whose original purpose can only be guessed at.
-Working on the borders in June 2006 (above, right)
+An alpine path after rain (above left); and working on the borders (above, right).

 Rachel takes up the story: "the original function of this walled garden was to serve as a kitchen garden to the eighteenth century residence of the Gore Booth family at Lissadell, which was located adjacent to the southeast wall of the garden.
 The house was demolished in the 1830s and at this time the function of the garden changed to become purely ornamental.
 Nearly all of the features present in the garden today date back to the time of Sir Josslyn or before.
 The topography of the garden is quite undulating, very unusual for a walled garden.
 The lower portion of the garden comprises a series of large rockeries constructed of local stone.
 The rockeries cover an area of approximately 0.6 acre and follow the natural uphill slope of this portion of the garden.
 More rockeries are located at the top of the inclination, as well as the 'Daisy Walk' and an old Escallonia macrantha hedge.
 The 'Daisy Walk' is so called as the path is bordered with the profusely flowering Anthemis punctata subsp. cupaniana.
 The beds on either side of the path are narrow herbaceous borders.
 Old iron arches still survive here and provide structure over the path.
 The path leads down a hill towards the three interlinking ponds, bordered on both sides by vibrant herbaceous borders.
 The slope rises again from this valley towards a sloping lawn, containing sixteen island beds, and two revetment beds.
 A fernery survives along the northeast-facing wall".